econnet/econ/plan.rst

 - The expertise stays valuable
 - The product gets a continuous development
 - Income can be increased by offering to more clients
-- More companies and better distribution of company ownership and wealth
+- More companies and better distribution of wealth
 - Better income and more time produces a feedback to the actual genes (more attractive to the other sex, better care for offspring, ...)
 - No power hierarchy, no courting a boss, ...